Beers and banter got us to Grand Slam says Mako Vunipola

 “I’m proud and really happy for him and the pleasing thing was to see him in training day-in, day-out and really enjoying himself.
 I’m a bit biased, but he was definitely one of the players of the tournament and hopefully other people will recognise that.

-“The Lions in New Zealand is a long way off yet but he’s had a great tournament and, hopefully, he’ll carry on that form for Saracens and into England’s summer tour.
+“The Lions in is a long way off yet but he’s had a great tournament and, hopefully, he’ll carry on that form for Saracens and into England’s summer tour.
 You never know with Lions selection but he’s definitely putting himself into the mix for it.”

 Vunipola started against France but played second fiddle to Joe Marler during the first four Six Nations matches.
-He is keen to be back in action for Saracens now as the Allianz Park outfit ramp up their bid for a Premiership and Champions Cup ‘double’.
+He is keen to be back in action for Saracens now as the Allianz Park outfit ramp up their bid for a Premiership and ‘double’.

-“All our England boys are ready for the final push and I’m very excited,” Vunipola said.
+“All our England boys are ready for the push and I’m very excited,” Vunipola said.
 “Some of us didn’t get as much rugby as we’d have liked during the Six Nations so I want to get back in there now, keep improving and look to finish the season really well.”

 Vunipola explained: “It’s been tough on Ashy but, fingers crossed, he’ll be back in the form he was beforehand and if he plays well the England coaches will recognise it.